Side A, Side B, Side X, Side Y: Side Y (new identity)

 Side Y is also opposed to same-sex marriage.
-It teaches that all Christians, regardless of sexual attractions, should repent of sin and live by what proponents describe as "holy sexuality", characterized by chastity outside of marriage.
+It teaches that all Christians, regardless of sexual attractions, should repent of sin and live by what proponents describe as "holy sexuality", characterized by chastity in singleness and faithfulness in marriage.
 This view is found in many theologically conservative Christian traditions that affirm complementarianism and federal headship.

-Notable individuals associated with Side Y include Rosaria Butterfield, Christopher Yuan, Becket Cook, Sam Allberry, and Jackie Hill Perry.
+Notable individuals associated with Side Y include Rosaria Butterfield, Christopher Yuan, and Becket Cook.
 Resources reflecting Side Y perspectives include The New Reformation Catechism on Human Sexuality by Christopher Gordon and The Holy Sexuality Project, a video curriculum by Christopher Yuan.

-The term “Side Y” appears to have been used as early as 2016 by Gabriel Blanchard (“Mudblood Catholic”), who has stated that he coined it to describe a position emphasizing identity in Christ and renunciation of sexual orientation–based identity.
+The term “Side Y” appears to have been used as early as 2016 by Gabriel Blanchard (“Mudblood Catholic”), who has stated that he coined it to describe a position emphasizing one's identity in Christ and renunciation of a sexual orientation-based identity.
 Some associated with this position reject the Side Y label and the “Sides” framework altogether, stating that such terms imply equal validity among the four positions (A, B, X, and Y).

+Reformed theology

+Many beliefs associated with Side Y are connected to Reformed doctrines, such as God's sovereignty, original sin, imputed righteousness, total depravity, union with Christ, and Christian regeneration.